vic-ma/howtodismantle.github.io/_posts/2025-07-31-Ding-Your-Machine-Just-Texted-You-Powered-by-Peakboard-and-seven.io.md

 ![image](/assets/2025-07-31/030.png)

 Currently we're not evaluating the response form the API but just writing it into the log.
 The API returns a code to that lets us precisely determine success or error reasons.
 The codes can be check [here](https://docs.seven.io/en/rest-api/endpoints/sms#return-codes).

+To learn about the seven API, you can check out the [seven API documentation](https://docs.seven.io/en).

 ## result